FSE25Dyck2EUF/FSE25Dyck2EUF/README.md

 cd /Dyck2EUF/souffle_test/
 ./souffle example.dl
 ```
-**Reproduction of the experimental results in the main text**
+**Reproducing the experimental results presented in the main text.**
-First, we need to generate a total of 10 query sequences with lengths ranging from 1,000 to 10,000, with an increment of 1,000.
+First, we need to generate a total of 10 query sequences for each program, with lengths ranging from 1,000 to 10,000 in increments of 1,000.
 You can choose to regenerate them or use the existing data.
 To regenerate the query sequences, run the following code (this step takes approximately 6 minutes on my machine):

 ```sh
 cd /Dyck2EUF/benchmark/